wpswings/woo-one-click-upsell-funnel/README.txt

 * Other: Issues and Bugs Fixed.

 = 2.0.0 =
-* New: Default Offer with Wordpress new Live editor ( Please reactivate plugin once )
+* New: Default Offer with WordPress new Live editor ( Please reactivate plugin once )
 * New: Built-in Offer templates
 * New: View and Customize offer pages in Sandbox mode
 * Improved: Better and more dynamic Shortcodes